Skip to content

 Choosing the best blossom tree for your garden

-Personal taste, colour and smell are obvious criteria for selecting a blossom tree, but remember to check the plant’s soil preferences and potential height once it's fully matured.
-A container shrub will fit into the smallest of spaces, but remember this will need regular feeding and watering.
+Personal taste, colour and scent are obvious criteria for selecting a blossom tree, but remember to check the plant’s soil preferences and the height it could reach once it's fully matured.
+Some shrubs and small trees with blossom will be fine in a container, but most will do better in the ground.

-If you’ve got space for more than one tree, think about how they will complement each other – flowering in sequence or contrasting colours.
-You may want a tree with multi-season interest or one that produces fruit.
-Fruit tree blossom is great for pollinating insects.
+If you’ve got space for more than one tree, think about how they will complement each other – flowering in sequence or in contrasting colours.
+You may want a tree that also looks attractive when it's not in flower, or that produces fruit.
+Blossom is great for pollinating insects, and the fruits that follow may be good for birds.

 Our favourite blossom trees for home gardens